nwg-piotr/nwg-shell-config/README.md

 ### Restoring defaults

 If you happen to break any of the `preset0-*` files, just delete it, and run the config utility.
 The file will be restored from the default one.
-You may also run `nwg-shell-config -r` to restore all default configs and style sheets.
+You may also run `nwg-shell-config -r` to restore all default presets.